enlivenedcooperative/enlivenedcoop-website/_courses/andes.md

 ![](/assets/img/courses/andes/000008.jpg)

 We will take the train to Cusco, the“navel of the world”, former capital city of the Incas.
 This complex city integrates beautiful, contrasting architecture and fantastic shopping for local handicraft and textiles.
-After lunch, we will visit the Qorikancha, the heart of the Tawantinsuyu, the most important temple of the four suyus (regions) of the Inca territory, with diverse populations, environments, resources, and a network of roads, storehouses, and spiritual sites.
 In the evening, we will have free time to wander around the streets of Cusco.

 #### Day 11.
 Monday, Sep 5.
 Cusco

 ![](/assets/img/courses/andes/000003.jpg)

 In the morning, we will visit the Sacsayhuaman site, one of the most impressive Inca constructions, built in the time of the Inca Pachacuti.
 The main wall is built in zigzag with giant stones up to 5 meters high and 2.5 meters wide (between 90 and 125 tons of weight).
 The site also offers an amazing view of Cusco and the summits of Ausangate, Pachatusán and Cinca.
-Back in Cusco for the afternoon, we will dedicate time to the integration and sharing of the experiences and learnings during the journey.
-We will close with final reflections, ceremony and a celebration.
+Back in Cusco for the afternoon, we will visit the Qorikancha, the heart of the Tawantinsuyu, the most important temple of the four suyus (regions) of the Inca territory, with diverse populations, environments, resources, and a network of roads, storehouses, and spiritual sites.

 #### Day 12.
 Tuesday, Sep 6.

+This is our last full day together and the opportunity to integrate and share the learnings of our journey, co-creating a closing ceremony of appreciation and gratitude.
+In the evening, we will host a celebration and party.

+#### Day 12.
+Wednesday, Sep 7.
 Departures

 After breakfast, we will help you to set up your transfer to the International Airport of Cusco.